TechDocsStudio/pushfeedback-docs/docs/quickstart.md

 # Quickstart

-Welcome to the PushFeedback documentation!
-In a few minutes, you'll have the PushFeedback widget up and running on your site.
+PushFeedback adds a feedback widget to your documentation or website.
+Users rate pages, leave comments, and attach screenshots — giving your team actionable input without leaving the site.

+In this tutorial, you create a PushFeedback account, set up a project, and add the widget to your site.
+Later, you can customize its appearance and connect it to tools like Slack or Jira.

 ## 1. Create your PushFeedback account

-To use the PushFeedback widget, start by setting up your account:

 1. Open [app.pushfeedback.com](https://app.pushfeedback.com).
-2. Click on the **Sign Up** button located in the top bar.
+2. Click the **Sign Up** button in the top bar.
-3. Follow the on-screen instructions to set up your account.
+3. Complete the registration form.

     ![Create account](./images/create-account.png)

-With your account ready, move on to creating your first project.
+After creating your account, create a project to configure the widget.

 ## 2. Create a project